leonprime/byf/README.md

 pieces available, but the largest 3D game is only 45 unit cubes.

 This program is an implementation of Knuth's techniques to generate solutions for all 2D and 3D tiling games over a given set of pieces.
+It is then used to correct these omissions for fun.

 ## Pieces